10 Musical Theater and Performing Arts Summer Camps in LA and OC

-Los Angeles Academy of Performing Arts is offering two different two-week Musical Theater sessions for kids (5-12), and two for teens (13-18).
+Los Angeles Academy of Performing Arts is offering two sessions of 5-day Musical Theater sessions for kids (4-7), tweens (8-12) and teens (13-18).
 Musical theater camp covers the history of musical theater, song interpretation, and singing technique.
 All camps culminate in a final performance for family and friends.
 Students will perform songs from major Broadway shows.

 Performing Arts Workshops